-With Shazam onboard, Apple should have the ability to give the iPhone and iPad a similar music recognition feature as the Google Pixel 2, which constantly listens out for music around you and presents results on the home screen without you having to dive into any apps.
+With Shazam onboard, Apple will have the option to give the iPhone and iPad a similar music recognition feature as the Google Pixel 2, which constantly listens out for music around you and presents results on the home screen without you having to dive into any apps.

 Currently, you can tell Shazam which music streaming service you use and get direct access to it through the app.
 When you Shazam a music track it automatically gets added to your library, if available.
-Apple's acquisition could lead to the company exclusively connecting the service to Apple Music.
+Some fear, however, that Apple's acquisition could lead to the company exclusively connecting the service to Apple Music.

-It will also be interesting to see if the app will only be made available to iOS devices, forcing Android users to look elsewhere for song identifying apps.
+It will also be interesting to see if the app will only be made available to iOS devices, forcing Android users to look elsewhere for song identifying alternatives.